pcon92/banking-application/README.md

 - Create token/cookie to check if user still logged in throughout use
 - funds on database
 - save user theme and font size based on login info
+- section for total funds under accounts

+BUGS:
+- creating new message when no transfer target selected